Click on the "more information" icons within the guide for more information about each section.

 You are responsible for reporting earnings for:

-- yourself – if you are an independent operator, sole proprietor, partner or executive officer in the construction industry.
-See our policy on Expanded Compulsory Coverage in Construction for exceptions.
+• yourself – if you are an independent operator, sole proprietor, partner or executive officer in the construction industry.
+Review our Expanded Compulsory Coverage in Construction policy for exceptions.

-For details and exceptions, please see our policy on Determining Worker and Independent Operator Status.
+For details and exceptions, please review our policy on Determining Worker and Independent Operator Status.

 If you amend a T4, T4 Summary or other earnings after filing the WSIB reconciliation, you must report the amendment to us.